We bring you our regular Monday summary of economic events that came out over the past week.

 You can find the full recording of the press conference here:

 On Thursday, the European Central Bank (ECB) was the latest to issue a monetary policy statement, leaving rates unchanged.

 In principle, there has been no change in the political outlook.
 However, there have been some changes in future guidance, as the ECB emphasises flexibility in taking any future decisions.
 So, we will see how "flexible" the ECB will be in the future and whether we will move interest rates up.

 Meanwhile, the ECB has kept rates at zero since 2016.

 What's in store for the current trading week?

 The start of the current trading week will be slow due to the Easter holiday celebrations.
-More interesting will be the second half of the week, which will bring some interesting data on retail sales from Australia, Canada and the UK, which will be accompanied by a change in the euro area consumer price index.
+The second half of the week will be more interesting as it will bring some interesting data on retail sales from Australia, Canada and the UK, which will be accompanied by a change in the Eurozone consumer price index.

 We wish you a wonderful Easter!